rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 [^scott]:  “If Turing could not get it right, what chance do we have?”- is something I heard in a lecture by Dana Scott.
 The bugs were only discovered during the actual implementation work ([Alan Turing](https://blog.wolframalpha.com/2010/06/23/happy-birthday-alan-turing/)).

-The level of details I am talking about here (PL statements, lexical tokens) is often associated with dynamically typed PLs and imperative or even procedural programming.
-This is only partially true.
-Static compilation can prevent a lot of trivial errors and hopefully the prevented list will grow, but it is far from being exhaustive.
+Static compilation can prevent a lot of trivial errors and hopefully the prevented list will grow, but that list is not exhaustive.

 **What are my points?**

 My first point is that programmers should start considering cognitive aspects of programming more.

 What is that we do when we discover a bug?
 We write a test, right?
 Does that decrease the cognitive load?
 Of course it does not.
 Tests play important role but are not a Pavlov's stick.
-Instead of adding a test, I often try to rethink types to make the code simpler and safer.
+Instead of adding a test, I prefer to spend the time on some retrospection and on improving the code.
 _Metacognition_ is an important concept in cognitive psychology.
-It is about knowing strengths and weaknesses in your cognitive process.
-This suggests some form of bug post mortem retrospective where we analyze the cause and think how the bug could have been prevented.
+It is about knowing strengths and weaknesses in our own cognitive process.
+This suggests some form of a post mortem bug retrospective where we analyze the cause and think how the bug could have been prevented.
 My suggestion is asking these questions:
-Is the cause intrinsic or extraneous complexity?
+Has the root cause been identified?
+Is the cause predominately an extraneous complexity?
 Could this bug be prevented with better type safety?
 Could this bug be prevented with better abstractions?

-Here is an example that keeps popping in my mind when thinking about trivial errors.
-I have seen many stack overlflow errors in my life, I have seen only 2 or 3 since I moved to Haskell.
+Here is an example that keeps popping into my mind when thinking about trivial errors.
+I have seen many stack overlflow errors in my life, I have seen only 2 or 3 since I moved to Haskell but they were not easy to find.
 They all were caused by Haskell allowing this lambda expression:

 ```Haskell
 let blah = blah